avinash-chouhan/seg-mentor/README.md

 ...Coming soon...

 ## Previous and similar work
-Big chunks of our code are borrowed from Daniil Pakhomov's a little bit dated [tf-image-segmentation](https://github.com/warmspringwinds/tf-image-segmentation]) repo. especially in the ```/utils```  package.
+Some healthy chunks of our code are borrowed from Daniil Pakhomov's nice (if a bit dated) [tf-image-segmentation](https://github.com/warmspringwinds/tf-image-segmentation]) repo. mostly those ```/utils```  package.

-Beyond those, it was very useful as a headstart; we went far beyond a fork though, since we felt a better design will yield a repo more widely and deeply useful.
+Beyond those, it was very useful as a headstart; we went far beyond a fork though, since we felt a better and up-to-date design will yield a repo more widely and deeply useful.
-We hope the current repo will be useful for development and research projects without serious redesign,
+ We hope this repo can be similarly (or more..) useful as a fast headstart for people getting into CNN Semantic Segmentation in 2018 as Daniil's was in 2016.
+If it does the trick for you, please do credit our contribution :)

 An up-to-date work similar to ours is [RTSeg](https://github.com/MSiam/TFSegmentation) (see also ref. to paper below);
 Their 'SkipNet' architecture is in fact an FCN, so when they marry that to ResNet18 and Mobilenet_V1 it's similar to corresponding subset of our work.
-<br> They however use Cityscapes, which takes them more towards dataset-specific issues, e.g. additional coarse labels incorporation, etc. They also differ a bit in approach to modularization and software design, hence our separate project.
+<br> They however use Cityscapes, which takes them more towards dataset-specific issues, e.g. leveragin additional coarse labels, etc. They also differ a bit in approach to modularization and software design, hence our separate project.

 Many nets making progress towards high-performance high-resolution real-time segmentation were published since just an year ago, let's mention a few milestones that feel seminal to us: